ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 .. |c| replace:: :math:`var`

 :|a|: Liquid Velocity
-:|b|: Input from the user interface
+:|b|: Exponent, input from user interface
 :|c|: Plugin calculated value, that will be shown on the output.

 For this, we will need to: